AliHJMM/01-Dashboard/README.md

 ## Overview

-This project is designed to explore the power of GraphQL by creating a dynamic user profile page that interacts with a GraphQL API.
-The application features user authentication, data visualization, and a clean, user-friendly interface to display insights into a user's journey and achievements.
+This project demonstrates the power of GraphQL by creating a dynamic user profile page that interacts with a GraphQL API.
+The application features user authentication, data visualization, and a user-friendly interface to display insights into a user's journey and achievements.
 The project emphasizes mastery of GraphQL queries, authentication, and interactive data visualizations.

 ---